GENI-NSF/geni-tools/README-omni.txt

 a) When you do this, Omni will contact your designated Clearinghouse, using your framework-specific user credentials.
 b) The clearinghouse will list the Aggregates it knows about.
-EG for GCF, the contents of geni_aggregates.
+EG for GCF, the am_* entries in gcf_config.
 For SFA, it will return the contents of /etc/sfa/geni_aggregates.xml.
 c) Omni will then contact each of the Aggregates that the Clearinghouse told it about, and use the GENI AM API to ask each for its resources.